MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/02-workflow-publish-azure.md

     az ad sp create-for-rbac --name GH-Action-eshoponweb --role contributor --scopes /subscriptions/<SUBSCRIPTION-ID>/resourceGroups/az2006-rg
     ```

-    This command outputs a JSON object that contains the identifiers used to authenticate against Azure in the name of a Microsoft Entra identity (service principal).
+    >**IMPORTANT:** This command outputs a JSON object that contains the identifiers used to authenticate against Azure in the name of a Microsoft Entra identity (service principal).
 Copy the JSON object for use in the following steps.

 1. In a browser window navigate to your **eShopOnWeb** GitHub repository.
 1. On the repository page select **Settings**, then select **Secrets and variables > Actions** in the left navigation pane.